White sneakers and khaki pants? American.

 Default raincoat and pink lipstick?
 British.

-Skinny jeans, high-heeled boots, designer tote and crisp white T-shirt?
+Skinny jeans, high-heeled boots, a designer tote, and a crisp white T-shirt?
 Italian.

 You may also like: Travel Fashion Trends In Italy